 How do I Buy Tickets if I'm Staying at Home?

-While tickets are still available from some points of sale, you are only allowed to go out to purchase essential goods.
-To keep playing EuroMillions, you should take part online.
+While tickets are still available from some points of sale and the lockdown has now ended, it is still safest to take part in EuroMillions online.
 It is simple to play online without leaving home.
 Your numbers will be kept secure and you will be notified automatically if you are a winner.

 Every EuroMillions country is having to cope with coronavirus and various actions have been taken everywhere to try and stem the tide.
 These measures have made a big difference to everyday life, but lottery draws have not been suspended anywhere yet apart from Spain.